codacy/codacy-coverage-reporter/docs/index.md

 Code coverage is a metric used to describe the degree to which the source code of a program is tested.
 A program with high code coverage has been more thoroughly tested and has a lower chance of containing software bugs than a program with low code coverage.
 You can read more about the [basics of code coverage](https://blog.codacy.com/a-guide-to-code-coverage-part-1-code-coverage-explained/) on Codacy's blog.

+To monitor the code coverage of your repository on Codacy you must generate coverage reports for each commit on your CI/CD workflow, and then upload the coverage data to Codacy.

-Complete these main steps to start monitoring the code coverage of your repositories on Codacy:
+Complete these main steps to set up coverage for your repository:

 1.  **Generating coverage reports**